 One Last Tip: Don't Overpolish

 Sometimes folks think that if a week in polish is good then a month will be even better.
 That is absolutely not the case.
 When you run rocks in the polishing step there will probably be a few contaminating grains in there no matter how clean and tidy you work.
 The longer you run the polishing step the more scratches these grains will make.
 There might also be a few grains liberated from the rocks in the barrel.
 So, run the polish long enough to bring out a luster and stop.
 If you have doubts, pick out a few stones, wash them and save them for reference.
 Then run a couple more days, open the barrel, pull out a few stones and compare.

 Generally, one week of polishing in a rotary tumbler is adequate.
 Two days in a vibratory is usually more than enough.
 The only exception to these is when you are tumbling really hard rocks.
-Then a little more time might make a difference.
+Rocks with a Mohs hardness over seven can require more than one week.
+Then a little more time makes a difference.
 A lot of time will make a difference in the wrong direction.
 So, resist trying to do too good of a job.